Harry-young-0/GeTAP/README.md

 ### E4
 Expanding all the Trait Groups (excluding Other Gene Expression Change and Other) to see individual traits within the categories.
 In this case displaying just one example.
 NOTE: these can often be very big, if the plot is unreadable, hopefully you can find and fix it within the code but if not please email me and I'll be happy to modify it for you.

+NOTE TO HARRY - HERE IT'D BE USEFUL TO POINT OUT TO THE LINE OF CODE + ADD ANY TIPS ON WHAT TO TRY TO MAKE THE PLOT MORE LEDGIBLE IF THIS HAPPENS (E.G. TRY INPUTTING THIS "" TO SECTION x)

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/1cffc88b-adc8-4e72-b165-570c48bfbca5" width="400" height="750">